 - Phase IIB is specifically designed to examine the efficacy at the proper dose.

 Although they seem similar, they are two different goals.
 Phase IIA just looks at whether there is a dose that gives some level of efficacy.
 Phase IIB determines how effective that dose actually is.

 Generally, a Phase II trial takes around 30 months to complete.
-But at this stage, usually around 64% of drugs fail during Phase II trials, mostly because of lack of effectiveness, although some adverse events that are related to the drug or device may be discovered.
+But at this stage, usually, around 64% of drugs fail during Phase II trials, mostly because of lack of effectiveness, although some adverse events that are related to the drug or device may be discovered.

-If you’re keeping track, only 21.1% of drugs that enter a Phase I trial make it past the Phase II trial.
+If you’re keeping track, only 21.1% of drugs that enter a Phase I trial make it through the Phase II trial.
 That’s a tough track record for success, more or less refuting the idea that Big Pharma has an unrestricted ability to push any drug onto the market.